pongstr/pongstgrm/README.md

 Pongstagr.am is a jQuery plugin that lets you display your Instagram photos to your website.

 ## Requirements: Instagram Authentication
-For the most part, Instagram’s API only requires the use of a client_id.
+For the most part, Instagram's API only requires the use of a client_id.
 A client_id simply associates your server, script, or program with a specific application.
 However, some requests require authentication - specifically requests made on behalf of a user.
 Authenticated requests require an access_token.
 These tokens are unique to a user and should be stored securely.
 Access tokens may expire at any time in the future. more here: http://instagram.com/developer/authentication/

   1. jQuery 1.8+, the plugin should also work with 1.4+ but it's not tested.